cklim83/test_md/03_rb130_rb139/closure.md

 	```

 #### Use of Splat Operator `*` in Argument Passing
-**At method invocation or block yielding**, a splat operator (`*`) applied on an array argument will convert it into a list of `n` arguments.
+At argument sending end (i.e. method invocation or yielding to block): a splat operator (`*`) applied on an array argument will convert it into a list of `n` arguments.

-Splat operator **at the method or block parameter end** will convert that parameter into a collection to receive a list of arguments i.e. match a variable number of arguments.
+At argument receiving end (i.e. method or block definition): Splat operator will convert that parameter into a collection to receive a list of arguments i.e. match a variable number of arguments.

 The splat operator, while optional, but can be applied to a **parameter in any position** (start, middle or tail) in the parameter list of a method or block when required.

-There is behavioral difference when we pass array arguments in method calls vs yielding to block.
+There is a difference when we pass array arguments in method calls vs yielding to block.
 - **Method invocation**: It is mandatory to apply the  splat operator to the array argument to avoid an 	`ArgumentError`
 	```ruby
 	def my_method(a, *b, c)